What is Japanese Curry Rice?

 - Cut 250 g beef shoulder into bitesize pieces and sprinkle it with a pinch of salt and pepper.

-- Heat a pot on medium and add 1 tbsp unsalted butter.
+- Heat a pot on medium and add 1 tbsp butter.
 Once melted, add the beef and fry until the surfaces are sealed.

 - Add the curry roux and gradually pour in 600 ml black tea.
 Mix thoroughly to break up the roux into the tea.